Dissolutio/hexxaform/DEV.md

 # Current Work

+MAP 3 Holds what is now the Giant's Table file.
+The map + startzones added for players 0-1

 ## To add a pen mode

 Update the `HexTerrains` enum and the `PenModes` enum, whereever you're keeping those these days.